 Boxing is often referred to as “the sweet science” because it requires the athlete to master several skills at one time.
 While knockout punches get the most attention, new fighters quickly realize that they need to learn how to block a punch.
-To be successful in the sport, a boxer needs to understand how to block and evade punches.
 The best fighters in boxing are able to block punches and then quickly counter with an offensive attack.

 Video of the Day

 Read more: Do Boxing Gloves Soften the Hit?

 A straight jab is the punch used most often in boxing, so it is essential to know how to defend against that punch.
 Keep both hands up in front of your face at all times to defend yourself.
 In this position, you can block punches without even trying.
 When your opponent throws a jab, your gloves and forearms absorb the impact of the punch.